 Ann Cleeves' striking new Shetland novel explores the tensions between tradition and modernity that lie deep at the heart of a community, and how events from the past can have devastating effects on the present.

 Thin Air was shortlisted for the fourth annual Bloody Scotland Crime Book of the Year (formerly the Deanston Scottish Crime Book of the Year).

 Thin Air was published in the UK by Pan Macmillan on 11th September 2014:

 - Order the hardback edition now from Amazon UK (or from any bookshop or library - tell them the ISBN is 978-0-2307-6019-6);

 - New paperback edition (ISBN: 978-1-5290-5023-3) reissued May 2021.

 - Download the Kindle edition from Amazon UK,

-- or order the audio edition (read by Kenny Blyth) in a choice of formats direct from the publisher, ISIS Soundings or as an audio download from Amazon
+- or order the large print edition from the Reading House or as an audio download (read by Kenny Blyth) from Amazon

 The US edition was published by Minotaur Books on May 5th 2015: